 What are some other Hong Kong traditions and customs?

 When you become an expat in Hong Kong you will soon become aware of two important cultural traditions: Fengu Shui and Chinese medicine.
 Both are ways of life for people in Hong Kong.
-And while you have heard of them, there a lot more to learn about these fascinating traditions.
+And while you have heard of them, there is a lot more to learn about these fascinating traditions.
+Read more about Asian culture and Asian ways of living that lead to happiness and a happy home.

 Feng Shui is a ubiquitous part of Hong Kong’s culture and can be very visible when walking the streets.
 Feng Shui literally means ‘wind and water’ and many local residents in Hong Kong believe that good Feng Shui can ward off bad luck and attract prosperity.
 Many Hong Kong skyscrapers have applied Feng Shui principles.
 In HSBC’s notable main building, the atrium escalators are angled to ward off evil spirits, and there are two large bronze lions guarding the entrance to symbolise wealth and prosperity.